7 Apps That Will Help You Use Your iPad For Writing Projects

 SimpleNote

-The best free option for a fully fledged writing application on your iPad is SimpleNote (iTunes Store Link), which I reviewed here.
+The best free option for a fully fledged writing application on your iPad is SimpleNote (iTunes Store Link).
 All your writing in SimpleNote automatically syncs to your online SimpleNote account.
 The app will show you the word count of a document as well as allow you to recycle versions of text in previous drafts.

 ipad best apps writing